kmusayeva/GlobalAMFPred/README.md

 To train the models:

-Specify the number of top most frequent species.
 ```
+# num_species is the number of top most frequent species
 python main.py --mode train --num_species 20
 ```